PostgREST/postgrest/api.rst

     curl "http://localhost:3000/tsearch?my_tsv=not.wfts(french).amusant"

-Using phrase search mode requires PostgreSQL of version at least 9.6 and will raise an error in earlier versions of the database.

 Using `websearch_to_tsquery` requires PostgreSQL of version at least 11.0 and will raise an error in earlier versions of the database.

 .. _v_filter: